 Combine your testing work with your development work.
 Don’t create separate stories, and then blame testing for not finishing “their” work.
 It’s the team’s work and the stories aren’t done until they’re shippable.
 Not tested?
 Not accepted.
 Next iteration, finish on time and help out the QA team!
 Help them verify another team member’s work, or help automate the acceptance tests.

 Timeboxing is best taught by someone who’s experienced the practice.
-If you have another team in your company that’s already timeboxing, ask for a prisoner exchange.
+If you have another team in your company that’s already timeboxing, ask for a player trade.
 This is where you trade a team member for a few days or a few weeks (maybe a few months?) and they can work alongside your team, explaining how they run this meeting, or deal with that problem.
 Your team member, the one sent to the other team, is immersed in that team’s practices.
 Each team has something to share with the other.
 This side-by-side immersion shares everything the team does in a variety of contexts.

 Another approach is to bring in a coach or mentor for a few months.
 This isn’t a permanent addition, but someone to guide and teach while your team learns the ropes.
-Coaches are often external to the company and mentors are from within, but in both cases we’re introducing expertise in a position of authority.